Mahindra Bolero Neo

 Safety

-In terms of safety, you get a decent set which includes ABS with EBD, dual front airbags, rear parking sensors and Corner Braking Control as standard, while ISOFIX child seat mounts are available in the top N10 variant.
+Like the feature list, the safety kit is bare basic too.
+This includes ABS with EBD, dual front airbags, rear parking sensors and Corner Braking Control as standard, while ISOFIX child seat mounts are available in the top N10 & N11 variants.
+Even with the 2025 facelift, which is more like an update, we still have not seen 6 airbags in any variant.

 Performance